DurstDog87/dropin-tiles/README.md

 ### Installation

-Clone this repo then run `npm install path/to/repo`
+- Clone this repo then build using `npm run build` at the root
+- Install in your application with `npm install path/to/repo`
+- Link with `npm link path/to/repo`

 ### Usage: (Express example)